julistary/GeoSpatial_Data_Project/README.md

 Once this pre-selection is done, the cities chosen will be the top 3 cities with the highest number of companies.

-Then, (thanks to the foursquare API) some establishments that meet employee preferencesin the 3 cities are located.
+Then, (thanks to the foursquare API) some establishments that meet employee preferences in the 3 cities are located.

 Once all these sites located, for each selected company in the 3 cities, it is looked at how many of these sites there are nearby.